Khaikhai01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that will play StarWars IV in the terminal
+script that changes the owner